 As stipulated elsewhere on our website, all convertibles, cabriolets, and open-top vehicles must have rollover protection.
 Appropriate types of rollover protection include fixed roll bars, fixed roll cages, and roll bars that deploy automatically in the event of a collision or rollover.
 Removable hard tops are NOT considered structural and therefore NOT sufficient.

-The following is a list of the vehicles that we understand to be equipped with suitable factory-installed rollover protection:
+The following is a partial list of the vehicles that we understand to be equipped with suitable factory-installed rollover protection:

 - Audi A4/S4